em0n-1337/Burp-Suite/README.md

 ## Installing on DWM
-Here we need an extra tools in dwm which is wmname.
+Here we need an extra tool in dwm which is wmname.
 Git clone the repository
 ```javascript
 git clone https://git.suckless.org/wmname
 ```